seriaati/embed-fixer/README.md

 - Bilibili videos with [fxBilibili](https://github.com/seriaati/fxBilibili)
 - Tumblr with [fxtumblr](https://github.com/knuxify/fxtumblr)

 If your message contains link(s) that are of any of the social medias above, it gets deleted and resent using a webhook with your name and avatar containing the fix.
 There is also a ❌ reaction made to the message, so that the author of the message can click on and delete the message.
+The emoji used can be changed with the `/settings` command.

 ![image](https://github.com/user-attachments/assets/e7c4469b-c5dd-44e8-b923-c8137397a64b)